jianmin-chen/blog/_posts/2021-05-14-my-programming-roadmap.markdown

 Then, I'm going to take another course that derives from CS50.
 This one is known as [*CS50's Web Programming with Python and JavaScript*](https://cs50.harvard.edu/web/2020/), and it explains a lot of web development topics I don't have much experience in yet, such as Git, Django(another Python framework for web development, used by companies like Instagram), SQL models and migrations, CI/CD(continuous integration and development, which I know nothing about), and scalability as well as security.
 By the end of this course, which I'm hoping to finish by the end of December 2021, I'll hopefully have enough full-stack knowledge to be able to code a entire web application and then maintain it.

+In addition to taking this course, I also plan to perfect my full-stack skills during this time, especially since I'm a self-taught programmer and have tidbits of knowledge here and there in full-stack web development.
+When it comes to CSS, I have general knowledge of Bootstrap, but often find myself referencing the documentation.
+I'd rather learn [Tailwind CSS](https://tailwindcss.com/), which is a "utility-based framework" or basically a CSS framework that allows me to write less CSS.
+To learn TailwindCSS, I'm planning to take a look at their documentation and slowly work my way through it by creating HTML/CSS designs.

+When it comes to JavaScript, I'm super interested in learning more about React + Redux.
+CS50's Web Programming with Python and JavaScript introduces React, but I'd also like to learn Redux with it.
+[FreeCodeCamp](https://www.freecodecamp.org/) seems to be a good choice for this, so I'll be learning React and Redux using it.

 That's my short plan for learning web development!
 Obviously, there's other topics and alternative frameworks I could use(e.g, Express with NodeJS, Ruby On Rails, etc.), but the above seems to provide a reasonable amount of web programming knowledge.

 ## Competitive Programming